Prospective Students FAQs

 Where can I find out about Salford bursaries?

 When it comes to fees and funding, we understand that going to University can feel like a daunting experience for some students.
-We have a limited number of bursaries at Salford and you can find more information about these, including whether you're eligible, here on our website.
+We have a limited number of bursaries at Salford and you can find more information about these, including whether you're eligible, on the fees and funding page.

 I'm an international student, what do I need to know about fees and scholarships?